Uses

 Tell your doctor if you are pregnant or think you may be pregnant.
 During pregnancy, this product is not recommended.
 It may harm an unborn baby.
 Talk to your doctor about the risks and benefits of this medication.
 See also Warning section.

 This product passes into breast milk and may have undesirable effects on a nursing infant (such as unusual sleepiness, difficulty feeding, trouble breathing, or unusual limpness).
-Breast-feeding while using this product is not recommended.
-Consult your doctor before breast-feeding.
+Breastfeeding is not recommended while using this product.
+Consult your doctor before breastfeeding.

 Drug Interactions